MohamedNourTN/Terminator/README.md

     2) JSP
     3) War

-# Whats New ?
-# Auto Listener : Auto Meterpreter session listener .
-# IP Poisoner : Auto upload the payload to your apache server for easy hacking & SE .

 - The author does not hold any responsibility for the bad use of this tool, remember that attacking targets without prior